🇳🇿

 Queenstown's tourist pricing and limited vegan options

 Queenstown is among New Zealand's most visited destinations and one of the most expensive for dining.
 The tourist-facing restaurant scene leans heavily on Central Otago lamb, venison, and dairy-based fine dining.
 Vegan options exist but can be sparse and costly.
-Budget alternatives — the fish and chip shops along the lakefront — are precisely where tallow frying is most likely.
-Research specific venues ahead rather than relying on walk-in options.
+Budget alternatives along the lakefront are precisely where tallow frying is most likely.
+Research specific venues ahead rather than relying on walk-in options in any price bracket.

 🍯